Ehsan2754/ehsan2754/README.md

 ### Hi there <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
 I am an embedded engineer with 8+ years of experience in developing enterprise applications and embedded software and hardware and here is my [resume](https://drive.google.com/file/d/1VuGVXOEQkELri4OEl_Eq25cBU-RwAGFl/view?usp=sharing).
-This is the place where I opensource stuff and break things :rofl:
+This is the place where I opensource stuff and break things :rofl: You can have an overview of my prtofilio by checking the products of our research group at [Racoonlab](https://raccoonlab.org/).

 - 🔭 &nbsp;I’m currently working on something cool :wink:
 - 🌱 &nbsp;I’m currently learning more on Deep Learning